The Best Off-Campus Housing For International Students Coming To Canada Fall 2021

 Apartments for rent in Vancouver

-If you’re going to Vancouver, B.C. for your studies, it’s more important than ever to understand the local rental market averages.
+If you’re headed to Vancouver, B.C. for your studies, it’s more important than ever to understand the local rental market averages.
 That way, you can empower yourself to make decisions that work for you and your budget.

 Still, it’s a breathtaking city and home to many exciting educational institutions like The University of British Columbia, Simon Fraser University, and Emily Carr University of Art + Design.